learn-co-curriculum/react-guided-project-alt/README.md

 **Viewing and Displaying Items**

 - [ ] Display all items in the left sidebar.
-- [ ] Displayed sidebar items should show one or two pieces attributes of the item, but not all of its information.
+- [ ] Displayed sidebar items should show one or two attributes of the item, but not all of its information.
 - [ ] When clicking an item from the sidebar, display all its contents in the right panel.

 ![result](react-evernote-display.gif)